SAP/spartacus-docs/_pages/dev/cds-integration.md

 ;;SLRCamerasBottomHeaderSlot;SLRCategoryPageE2EMerchandisingCarousel
 ```

-**Note:** The above snippet are examples of places where you create and place the carousel in a slot.
-You can place the CMS component at any slot if it allows it.
+**Note:** The above snippet includes examples of locations where you can create and place the carousel in a slot.
+You can place the CMS component in any slot if it allows it.

-## Profiletag
+## Profile Tag

 ### CMS Component

-To enable profiletag, a CMSFlexComponent named 'ProfileTagComponent' will need to be created in the catalog.
-This component will then need to be placed into the footer.
-The following impex accomplishes this:
+To enable Profile Tag, you need to create a CMSFlexComponent called `ProfileTagComponent` in the catalog, and place it in the footer.
+To accomplish this, use the following impex.

 ```
 $contentCatalog=electronics-spaContentCatalog